Distinguished Conduct Star

-The Distinguished Conduct Star is the second highest military award of the Philippines, preceded in precedence only by the Medal of Valor.
-The award was established in 1939, by President Manuel L. Quezon.
-With its establishment the award replaced the Philippine Constabulary Distinguished Conduct Star.
+The Distinguished Conduct Star (DCS) is the second highest military award of the Philippines, preceded only by the Medal of Valor.
+It is awarded for conspicuous courage and gallantry in the face of an armed enemy.

-Criteria
+History

+The award was established on October 17, 1925, under Philippine Constabulary General Order 24, as the Philippine Constabulary Distinguished Conduct Star, initially as a decoration for Filipino and American personnel during the Insular era.
+In 1939, under the Commonwealth era, it was simply named the Distinguished Conduct Star and was now awarded to regular Army personnel.

+Such lineage makes the DCS one of the oldest decorations in the Philippine military.

+Requirements

 This decoration is awarded to a person who, while serving in any capacity with the Armed Forces of the Philippines, distinguishes themselves by an extraordinary act of heroism not justifying the award of a Medal of Valor; while engaged in military operations involving conflict with an armed enemy.
-The act or acts of heroism must have been so notable and have involved risk of life so extraordinary as to set the individual apart from his or her comrades.
-The award is made by the Chief of Staff of the Armed Forces of the Philippines.
+The act or acts of heroism warranting of the DCS must have been "so notable and have involved risk of life so extraordinary as to set the individual apart from his or her comrades".

-Appearance
+Description

+Throughout its history, it has undergone seven design changes (or "Types"), leading to the current incarnation, used as an independent nation.

+Type 2 DCSs are struck by Aquino and Sons during the Commonwealth era.
+Type 4 DCSs were struck by Angel Zamora, a local medal maker, while Type 5 DCSs were made by El Oro, a government-accredited Pasig-based engraver founded by Jose Tupaz, Jr. The current version of the DCS is called the Type 7.

+Obverse

+The medal for the DCS, as the name of the award would indicate, is in the form of a downward pointing five-point star with somewhat-curved rays, in red enamel.
+The star is superimposed on a Sampaguita garland.

-The medal is a red enameled, downward pointing star.
-Centered on the star is a disc of gold.
-The disc contains the relief of a gold heraldic sea lion, holding a dagger in the dexter hand.
+Centered on the star is a golden disc, containing the relief of a gold heraldic sea lion, holding a dagger in the dexter hand.
 It sits on the muzzles of two cannons, which occupy the sinister and dexter flanks.
 Two bows are at the base of the disc and rest horizontally across arrows between the breeches of the two cannons.
 Spears are placed vertically point up and superimposed over the crossed arrows.
-The star is attached to a bar in gold with engraved with the phase For Gallantry.
-The bar is attached to the base of a wreath made up of Sampaguita white flower buds and green leaves.
-The award is worn suspended from the neck by a red ribbon with the blue stripe at the center.
+The star is attached to a golden bar with the words "FOR GALLANTRY" embossed on it.
+The bar is attached to the base of a Sampaguita wreath with white flower buds and green leaves; it is in this wreath that the entirety of the medal is suspended towards its ribbon.

+The DCS is conferred to the recipient as a neck medal, akin to other major decorations such as the Medal of Valor.

+Reverse

+Following the arc of the Sampaguita garland, the phrase "FOR DISTINGUISHED CONDUCT" is written.